Joint United Nations Programme on HIV/AIDS: Donors

 As the main advocate for global action on HIV/AIDS, UNAIDS leads, strengthens and supports an expanded response aimed at preventing the transmission of HIV, providing care and support, reducing the vulnerability of individuals and communities to HIV/AIDS, and alleviating the impact of the epidemic.
 To fulfil this mandate, UNAIDS is supported by voluntary contributions from governments, foundations, corporations, private groups (for example, students, universities, sporting clubs, etc.) and individuals.

 In 2003, more than US$118.5 million was received from 30 governments, philanthropic organizations, individuals from around the world and others.
 The largest donors were the Netherlands followed by Norway, the United States, Sweden, the United Kingdom and Japan.
 In 2004, 35 governments contributed to UNAIDS including India.

 In 2020 UNAIDS received US$ 247.2 million in 2020, in voluntary donations.
 In 2021, US$ 171.4 million in core funding was made available by twenty-seven governments, with the US leading donating $45,000,000, followed by Sweden and the Netherlands.
 In addition, In 2021, non-core resources amounting to US$ 75.9 million were made available to UNAIDS, led by the US, with $53,807,294, followed by the UNFPA and Russia.
-In November 2022, the UNAIDS had a discussion about the $35 million funding gap in the organization’s minimum operating budget of $187 million.
+In November 2022, the UNAIDS had a discussion about the $35 million funding gap in the organization's minimum operating budget of $187 million.
 They believe this situation to be aggravated by the Russian invasion of Ukraine and movements in currency exchange markets.
 A month later, Australia agreed to a five year partnership with UNAIDS, committing AUD 25 million from 2022 to 2027 to the cause.

-UNAIDS Goodwill Ambassadors and Global Advocates
+UNAIDS Goodwill Ambassadors

 UNAIDS engages political figures, celebrities, and subject matter experts as Ambassadors, and advocates, on a country, regional, and global level, to advocate for its agenda and policies.

-UNAIDS has several Goodwill Ambassadors who help strengthen awareness of the organisation's work, including: Quarraisha Abdool Karim, Myung-Bo Hong, Toumani Diabaté, Crown Princess Mette-Marit of Norway, Princess Stephanie of Monaco, Naomi Watts, Aishwarya Rai Bachchan, Vera Brezhneva, Victoria Beckham, Chantal Biya and Pia Wurtzbach.
+UNAIDS has several Goodwill Ambassadors who help strengthen awareness of the organisation's work.